 - 340-400 g fresh or frozen cranberries rinsed under the tap

-- Juice and zest of half an orange juice was 2 tbsp, use the other half for my Red Cabbage
+- Juice and zest of half an orange juice was 2 tablespoon, use the other half for my Red Cabbage

 - 1 stick of cinnamon optional

-- 1 tbsp golden granulated sugar for cooking.
-Then more sugar to taste at the end of pressure cooking for me this can be between 1 tbsp + 1 teaspoon and 2 full tablespoons.
+- 1 tablespoon golden granulated sugar for cooking.
+Then more sugar to taste at the end of pressure cooking for me this can be between 1 tablespoon + 1 teaspoon and 2 full tablespoons.
 Add to taste.
-It highly depends on the cranberries, sometimes it’s more like 2 tbsp
+It highly depends on the cranberries, sometimes it’s more like 2 tablespoon

 - Place cranberries in a bowl, add all other ingredients.
 No need to stir.